 Trails & Hiking in Mount Vernon

-Mount Vernon offers 50+ trails of easy access trails and multi-purpose trails.
+Mount Vernon offers 50+ easy-access and multi-purpose trails.
 Walk with a partner for fun, friendship and safety.
-Year-round hiking is a kept secret in Mount Vernon, offering an extensive system of hiking trails through city parks and greenways, where both the Skagit River and mountain views are plentiful.
+Enjoy year-round hiking on an extensive system of hiking trails through city parks and greenways, where both the Skagit River and mountain views are plentiful.

 There’s so much to see and experience out on Mount Vernon and Skagit County.
 The Skagit County Trail Guide provides a comprehensive list and map of walking trails throughout the county.